Labor & Delivery Hospital Bag Checklist

 - Baby Wipes: To help clean those lovely baby messes.

-- Winter clothes/Summer clothes: If you're having a winter baby, be sure to bring extra articles of clothing like a jacket, gloves, hats, etc..
+- Winter clothes/Summer clothes: If you're having a winter baby, be sure to bring extra pieces of clothing like a jacket, gloves, hats, etc..
 If you're having a summer baby, you still need to have quite a few warmer articles of clothing, but not as many.

 - Car Seat/Carrier: Most hospitals will not allow you to discharge with your baby unless you have a car seat or baby carrier, so make certain to bring one of these with you so you wont have any trouble bringing your little bundle home.
+It is best if you have your car seat installation checked by a Certified Child Passenger Safety Technician before your baby is born to ensure that your seat is safe and safely installed.
+While some police stations and fire stations do offer installation services for free, most are not up to code on the safety standards required to ensure that your seat is safely installed.

 - Cord Blood Kit: If you're planning on saving your baby's cord blood, your doctor will need the cord blood kit immediately after the baby's arrival.
 Your Cord Blood Consultant should provide you with one of these several weeks prior to your due date.